MB ChB Gateway to Medicine (A108)

 About MB ChB Gateway to Medicine

-During the Gateway year, students will learn alongside each other, benefiting from shared interprofessional insight and the unique community of Bristol's medical, dental and veterinary schools.
-Students will be taught by teachers who are scientists and clinicians.
+During the Gateway year, students will benefit from shared interprofessional insight and the unique community of Bristol's medical, dental and veterinary schools, and will be taught by scientists and clinicians.

 This course is open to applicants from specific schools and colleges in the UK only and/or to those who have spent 3 months or more in care.
-Further information and lists of the eligible schools and colleges is available at Contextual offers.
+Further information and lists of the eligible schools and colleges is available within the Admissions Statement, and under 'Aspiring State School or College' at Contextual offers.

 International students may be eligible for the International Foundation Programme for Medicine and Dentistry.